zab00/Titanic-Dataset-Classification/README.md

+    #Titanic Classification
-Ths project focuses on predicting passengers on board who survived the titanic ship wreck using the independent variables.
+This project focuses on predicting passengers on board who survived the titanic ship wreck using the independent variables.